Anni Albers

 Anni Albers (born Annelise Elsa Frieda Fleischmann; June 12, 1899 – May 9, 1994) was a German-Jewish visual artist and printmaker.
 A leading textile artist of the 20th century, she is credited with blurring the lines between traditional craft and art.
-Born in Berlin in 1899, Fleischmann initially studied under impressionist painter Martin Brandenburg from 1916 to 1919 and briefly attended the Kunstgewerbeschule in Hamburg in 1919.
-She later enrolled at the Bauhaus, an avant-garde art and architecture school founded by Walter Gropius in Weimar in 1922, where she began exploring weaving after facing restrictions in other disciplines due to gender biases at the institution.
+Born in Berlin in 1899, Fleischmann began her studies under impressionist painter Martin Brandenburg from 1916 to 1919.
+She briefly attended the Kunstgewerbeschule in Hamburg in 1919.
+She later enrolled at the Bauhaus, an avant-garde art and architecture school founded by Walter Gropius in Weimar in 1922.
+At Bauhaus, she began exploring weaving after facing restrictions in other disciplines due to gender biases at the institution.

-Under the guidance of Gunta Stölzl, Fleischmann developed a passion for the tactile qualities of weaving, shifting her artistic focus from painting to textile art.
+Under the guidance of Gunta Stölzl and Benita Koch-Otte, Fleischmann developed a passion for the tactile qualities of weaving, shifting her artistic focus from painting to textile art.
 In 1925, Fleischmann married fellow Bauhaus figure Josef Albers, taking on her husband's last name, and moved with the school to Dessau.
 The Bauhaus's emphasis on functional design led to innovations in materials that combined aesthetics with practical benefits like sound absorption and light reflection.
 She eventually headed the weaving workshop after Gunta Stölzl's departure in 1931.
 The political pressures of Nazi Germany forced the Albers to relocate to the United States in 1933, where Anni Albers took up a teaching position at Black Mountain College in North Carolina.

 In 1949, Albers became the first textile designer to have a solo exhibition at the Museum of Modern Art in New York.
 After leaving Black Mountain College, she continued to create textile designs and ventured into printmaking.
+She practiced at the Tamarind Lithography Workshop in Los Angeles, and at screen printing studios in New Haven, Connecticut.
 In the subsequent years, the Josef and Anni Albers Foundation was founded to "perpetuate the vision of Anni and Josef Albers through exhibitions, publications, education, and outreach concomitant with the Alberses’ personal values".

 Early life and education

 Anni Albers was a textile artist born Annelise Elsa Frieda Fleischmann on June 12, 1899, in Berlin, Germany.
-Her mother was from a family in the publishing industry and her father was a furniture maker.
+Her father was a general contractor and furniture maker, while her mother was a member of the Ullstein family, who owned a major publishing company.
 Even in her childhood, she was intrigued by art and the visual world.
 She painted during her youth and studied under impressionist artist Martin Brandenburg, from 1916 to 1919, but was very discouraged from continuing after a meeting with artist Oskar Kokoschka, who upon seeing a portrait of hers asked her sharply "Why do you paint?"

-Fleischmann eventually decided to attend art school, even though the challenges for art students were often great and the living conditions harsh.
-Such a lifestyle sharply contrasted with the affluent and comfortable living that she had been used to.
-She attended the Kunstgewerbeschule in Hamburg for only two months in 1919, then in April 1922 began her studies at the Bauhaus at Weimar.